Nzii3/discord-examples/README.md

 # Running your bot

-Once you've made your main.py file, inserted your `TOKEN` in your main.py file,
+Once you've made your main.py file, inserted your `TOKEN` in your main.py file - and you're using Visual Studio Code - press <kbd>CTRL + C<kbd>

+If this doesn't work, try running: `python3 main.py`.

+**If none of these work, try going to the [Pycord Support server](https://discord.gg/pycord).**